 Upon our return, I contacted the United frequent flier phone number to get our miles credited.
 I ended up spending literally hours with this.
 Sparing you the details of that time spent, United ended up crediting us for both of our flights between Portland and San Francisco, and between Sydney and San Francisco, but has refused our miles from San Francisco to Auckland (6,531 miles each) and from Christchurch to Sydney (1,322 miles each).
 They told me, “Air New Zealand says there are no frequent flier miles in your fare class.”

 I don’t understand that.
 These tickets were through United, not Air New Zealand, so it makes no sense that Air New Zealand has anything to do with this.
 These were United tickets, economy class the entire way.
 United chose to put us on a partner airline for those two legs of the journey.
-We did not choose or book with Air New Zealand.
+Air New Zealand was not our choice or booking.

 We paid dearly for these tickets.
 We at least expect our miles to be credited.
 I hope you can help us with this. — Glennellen Pace, Oregon City, Ore.

-Answer: If you booked your flights through United, and it promised you miles for all of your flights, then you should have received them.
+If you booked your flights through United, and it promised you miles for all of your flights, then you should have received them.
 And yes, I agree with you — the miles are a big deal when you’re flying that far.
 Just a few flights like that are enough to reach “elite” status with United’s frequent flier program and to score a domestic award ticket.
 So every mile counts.
+(Here’s our ultimate guide to loyalty programs.)

 As best I can tell, a few things went wrong.
 During the schedule change, your MileagePlus number was dropped.
 The best way to remedy that would either be to call United or to contact your travel agent.
 Your agent might have fixed this for you quickly, and without you having to spend hours on the phone.